 Computer models used by the Environmental Protection Agency (EPA) to set national air quality standards project ozone levels should have fallen up to four times more during the lockdowns.

-CLICK HERE for a summary article with a link to the full 12-page study.
+CLICK HERE to read Dave's summary report with a link to the full report.

 About Caesar Rodney Institute:

 Caesar Rodney Institute is a 501(c)(3) non-profit, nonpartisan, public policy research organization in Delaware that provides its public and private sector members with a unique opportunity to work together to develop policies and programs that effectively promote economic freedoms, limited government, and civil liberties.